Modelling study of liquid crystals orientation in the presence of corrosion potential

 Kossivas, F.; Kyprianou, Andreas (2010)Thickness measurements of thin films having thickness less than 1 µm are difficult to obtain by an interferometer.
 These difficulties arise from the overlap of the fringes from the upper and lower surfaces of the thin ...

-A systematic study of the nitridation of SnO 2 nanowires grown by the vapor liquid solid mechanism Zervos, Matthew; Othonos, A. (2012)SnO 2 nanowires (NWs) with diameters of 50 nm and lengths ≥10 μm have been grown at 800 °C on 1.0 nm Au/Si(001) via the vapor liquid solid mechanism and the low pressure chemical vapor deposition.
+A systematic study of the nitridation of SnO 2 nanowires grown by the vapor liquid solid mechanism Zervos, Matthew; Othonos, Andreas S. (2012)SnO 2 nanowires (NWs) with diameters of 50 nm and lengths ≥10 μm have been grown at 800 °C on 1.0 nm Au/Si(001) via the vapor liquid solid mechanism and the low pressure chemical vapor deposition.
 These exhibited clear ...